ChiranjeeviDudi/IPL_Data_Analysis-using-SQL-and-PowerBI/README.md

 POSTGRESQL: Data Importing,
             Data Retriving from the Database,
             Connecting PostgreSQl to PowerBI for further process like building Dashboards.
-POWERBI   : After connecting to the PostgreSQL following steps were performed
+POWER BI   : After connecting to the PostgreSQL following steps were performed

 Loading tables to Transform the Data : Data cleaning process in Power Query Editor like removing irrelavant data like null values,duplicate values, formatting the data etc.
 Data modelling : Building relations through the primary key in the(Fact Table) to the foreign keys in the other tables (Dimension Tables).